 1. Because Typeform is a software as a service (SaaS) company, all form information is stored on their servers, whereas, data derived from the WPForms conversational addon is stored exclusively on the website it’s installed on.

 2. Typeform’s premium packages are affordable for large businesses, but costs may be prohibitive for small business owners.
-A free plan is offered, but unfortunately the features are quite limited.
+A free plan is offered, but the features are limited.
 For a one-time annual fee of $199.00 for WPForm’s Pro plan, you can create unlimited conversational forms, whereas a full-featured Typeform premium plan will run you $59.00 a month, adding up to over $700.00 a year.

-3. Typeform has a steeper learner curve than does WPForms, especially for beginners.
+3. Typeform has a steeper learning curve than does WPForms, especially for beginners.
 Creating forms with WP is fairly straightforward even for a novice.
 Typeform, however, doesn’t have pre-designed templates for basic contact forms.

-4. Both companies have good support teams for troubleshooting form creation and embedding.
+4. Both companies have good support teams for troubleshooting form-creation and embedding.

 Let’s Create a Form Using The WPForms Addon

 In this tutorial we’re going to create a donation form.
 If you don’t already have the free WPForms WordPress plugin installed on your website, do that now in order to follow along.

 Once you’ve done that, go to your dashboard, and under WPForms, click “Addons” See below:

 When you see this screen.
 “Click Conversational Forms Addon:”

 Click on “Upgrade Now” to see the screen below where you can take advantage of a 50% off coupon code.